theupdateframework/python-tuf/tuf/client_setup_and_repository_example.md

-## Client Setup and Repository Example ##
+## Client Setup ##

-The following function creates a directory structure that a client downloading new software using TUF (via tuf/client/updater.py) will expect.
+The following [repository tool](README.md) function creates a directory structure that a client downloading new software using TUF (via tuf/client/updater.py) expects.
 The `root.json` metadata file must exist, and also the directories that hold the metadata files downloaded from a repository.
 Software updaters integrating with TUF may use this directory to store TUF updates saved on the client side.

 ```python